Skip to main content

 Vishing is voice phishing and uses telephone communication in an attempt to trick you into providing your personal information.
 Through vishing, fraudsters will pose as a representative of a legitimate company.
 Your caller ID may even display the actual company name and phone number of the company they are falsely representing.

-WFCU Credit Union will call you about unusual activity on your account or in response to a request you initiated.
+WFCU Credit Union and its divisions will call you about unusual activity on your account or in response to a request you initiated.
 We may also call you periodically about new products, services, or events you may be interested in.
 To ensure that we are speaking with the correct person, we will ask you to answer basic questions at the start of the call in order to verify your identity.

 Money Transfer Fraud